go-openapi/stubs/design.md

 These 2 families warrant slightly different strategies for getting the necessary parameters for a datagenerator.

+## Functionality

+To generate meaningful random data the library looks at the schema and based on properties for that schema it picks an appropriate random value generator.
+This means that when it is generating a string for an object property that represents a first name it should pick a data generator that generates first names.
+Similarly should a property be called city it should generate a city name.

+It's possible that the validity of a particular property is dependent on the value of another property, for example a creation date is typically never larger than a modified date.

+A data generator for a schema should be able to generate valid and invalid data, ideally there is control for specifying the value is invalid for a particular validation.
+This will help in tests to validate error codes

 ## How does it work

 The main components in this library are a registry of datagenerators so they are addressable by keys, aliases for those keys to aid with inferring which datagenerator to use.